Spain releases EU-ETS registry account requirements 2025

 Contact us

-To participate in the EU ETS, companies or individuals have to open an account in the Union Registry.
-To open an account, they must send a request to the national administrator, who collects and checks all supporting documentation.
+Opening accounts in the Union Registry To participate in the EU ETS, be it for compliance or trading of allowances companies must open an account in the Union Registry.
+To open an account, companies must send a request to their respective national administrator, who collects and verifies all supporting documentation.

 Sectors gases Participation in the EU ETS is mandatory for companies in these sectors, but: in some sectors, only operators above a certain size are included. certain small installations may be excluded if governments put in alternative measures to cut their emissions.